Geo-omics/scripts/wrappers/ESOM/README.md

 1. Generate input files.
 -------------------------
+* Although not necessary but we recommend adding some reference genomes based on your 16s/OTU analysis as 'controls'.
+The idea is that, if the ESOM worked, your reference genome should form a bin itself.
+You may do this by downloading genomes in fasta format from any public database, preferably a complete single sequence genome.
 * Use the `esomWrapper.pl` script to create the relevant input files for ESOM.
-In order to run this script, you'll need to have all your sequences(in fasta format) files with the same extension in the same folder.
+In order to run this script, you'll need to have all your sequence(in fasta format) files with the same extension in the same folder.
 For example:
 	`perl esomWrapper.pl -path fasta_folder -ext fa`<br>
 	For more help and examples, type:<br>
 	`perl esomWrapper.pl -h`